opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 ------------

 All classes and properties have definitions that are accessible with an URI.
-Usually this URIs are provided in the header of the datacatalog and receive an alias there, so that they can be easier referenced in the rest of the catalog:
+Usually these URIs are provided in the header of the data catalog and receive an alias there, so that they can be easier referenced in the rest of the catalog:
 A ``dcat:Dataset`` really means ``http://www.w3.org/ns/dcat#Dataset``.
 But since you don't want to write that throughout the document: a namespace is defined by ``@prefix dcat: <http://www.w3.org/ns/dcat#> .`` in ``turtle`` or ``xmlns:dcat="http://www.w3.org/ns/dcat#"`` in ``RDF``

-These here are the namespaces that are used in DCAT-AP-CH:
+These are the namespaces that are used in DCAT-AP-CH:

 .. code-block:: turtle
     :caption: DCAT-AP-CH namespaces in turtle